arillso/ansible.ca-certificates/README.md

 ### ca_certificates_root_directory

-Location where the certificates are stored under windows before they are imported into the certificate memory of Windows.
+Location where the certificates are stored under windows before they are imported into the certificate store of Windows.

 ```yml
 ca_certificates_root_directory: '{{ ansible_env.TMP }}'